-Due to the location of the proposed works on a mesa, there is little to no potential for areas of permanent water to occur within the PPE, although three pools have been identified just outside the PE area, two to the South (Camp and Echo pools) and one to the North (Northern Gorge 1; Figure 12).
-These semi-permanent waterpools are located alongside the rocky ridges and cliffs of the mesa and may provide suitable habitat for the species.
-The Pilbara Olive Python may move transiently through the application area especially during times of heavy rainfall when ephemeral drainage lines are flowing or contain pooled water, however, due to the small scale of clearing associated with this Permit, and the positioning of clearing away from watercourses, it is unlikely this project will adversely impact the conservation status or distribution of this species.
+The Pilbara Olive Python may move transiently through the application area especially during times of heavy rainfall when ephemeral drainage lines are flowing or contain pooled water.
+However, due to the small scale of clearing associated with this Permit, and the positioning of tracks and pads away from watercourses, it is unlikely this project will adversely impact the conservation status or distribution of this species.